jakewilliami/tex-macros/README.md

 # LaTeX Macros

-This repo will show the progression of my macros used on LaTeX, in order to **a)** keep track of history of my macros, and **b)** extend my (currently limited) knowledge of Git and GitHub.
+This repository will show the progression of my macros used on LaTeX, in order to **a)** keep track of history of my macros, and **b)** extend my (currently limited) knowledge of Git and GitHub.
 I hope that this provides good coding practice for any future coding-related endeavours.

 ---